Structure and computability of preimages in the Game of Life: The basic gadgets

 Now that we can freely connect wires and invert their values, all we need is a gate that, together with NOT, is universal.
 One such gate is specified in Figure~\ref{fig:and}.
 In terms of affinity, the top output is far if and only if both inputs are far.
-In global terms, in the shown orientation, seeing the west and east signal phases as the input, and north as the output, this is the $W \vee \neg E$ gate.
+In global terms, in the shown orientation, seeing the west and east signal phases as the input, and north as the output, this is the $N = W \vee \neg E$ gate; the north signal is $0$ if and only if the west signal is $0$ and the east signal is $1$.
 By composing with inverters, one can easily produce any standard gate such as an AND gate or an OR gate in any orientation.